MRO-NESSI/MRO-OwlScripts/readme.md

 * Manually disabling imager reset between continuous readout exposures
-* Retrieving telemetry from the NESSI controller and configuring Owl's FITS header output appropriately
+* Retrieving telemetry from the NESSI controller and configuring Owl's FITS header output appropriately (currently in dev branch...)
 * Starting each ramp automatically

-# Quick Guide to Science
+### Quick Guide to Science

 1. Launch owl (`owl&`)
 1. If the 'Supported Configuration' box is empty, click the Setup button